YINI-lang/YINI-spec/YINI-Specification.md

 A YINI document MAY end with a terminator line in lenient mode.
 A YINI document MUST end with a terminator line in strict mode.

 The document terminator explicitly marks the end of the configuration content and reduces ambiguity about whether the document was fully read.
-In strict mode, this makes document completion explicit rather than relying on end-of-file alone, **which helps detect truncated, partially copied, or prematurely cut-off documents.**
+In strict mode, this makes document completion explicit rather than relying on end-of-file alone, **which enables implementations to detect truncated, partially copied, or prematurely cut-off documents.**

 The default and recommended terminator is:
 ```yini